Martial Arts of Shaolin: Plot

 After reaching Southern Shaolin, Zhi-ming reveals to Chao Wei that he has the same band as Si-ma Yan.
 However, before the two can find her, Si-ma Yan has already left the temple with her uncle to prevent the Southern school from being endangered by He Suo.
 After escaping Master Shi Ren again, who arrived for an escort mission from the Abbot, Zhi-Ming and Chao Wei reach the main road, only to discover Fa Ren mortally wounded and revealing that Si-ma Yan was captured by He Suo and taken by boat.
 Meanwhile, He Suo plans to lure both Zhi-ming and Chao Wei to personally kill them with Si-ma Yan.
 After discovering He Suo's boat, Zhi-ming and Chao Wei blockade the river and fight He Suo's henchmen, before both Northern and Southern Shaolin temples arrive to assist in Si-ma Yan's rescue.
 After the henchmen have been disposed, He Suo is overpowered by Zhi-ming and his companions and is later killed by Si-ma Yan.

 With their mission complete, Zhi-ming gives the ankle band to Chao Wei.
 Although he opposes at first, Chao Wei but eventually claims that it belongs to him in front of Si-ma Yan.
 Zhi-ming expresses his well wishes for them before departing with the monks back to Northern Shaolin.

 Production

 The film is the third part of the successful Shaolin film series which began with the 1982 film, Shaolin Temple, and was followed by Kids From Shaolin (1984).
-However, although it stars many Mainland actors from either or both predecessor films (Jet Li, Yu Chenghui, Yu Hai, Hu Jianqiang and Huang Qiuyan), Martial Arts Of Shaolin uses a Hong Kong production crew from Shaw Brothers Studio, in contrast to the other two films (which are Hong Kong-funded but are shot by a Mainland director with a Mainland crew).
+However, although it stars many Mainland actors from either or both predecessor films (Jet Li, Yu Chenghui, Yu Hai, Hu Jianqiang and Huang Qiuyan), Martial Arts Of Shaolin uses a Hong Kong production crew from Shaw Brothers Studio, in contrast to the other two films (which are Hong Kong-funded but are shot by a Mainland-born Hong Kong director with a Mainland crew).